DS202-at-ISU/lab-3-lab-3-team-3-1/README.md

 Upload your changes to the repository.
 Discuss and refine answers as a team.

-### Teammate name:
+### Teammate name: Selena Cooper

 ### FiveThirtyEight Statement

-> Quote the statement you are planning to fact-check.
+> “but only a 50 percent chance they recovered from a second or third
+> death.”

 ### Include the code